Putin tells Netanyahu Russia found remains of missing Israeli soldier

 The disappearance of Zachary Baumel, who was 21 when he fought in Israel's invasion of Lebanon and was declared missing in action along with two other soldiers in the Battle of Sultan Yacoub, has long troubled Israel.

+"For many years we prayed for the safe return of Zachary Baumel," US Ambassador to Israel David Friedman said on Twitter on Wednesday.
+"Welcome home, Zachary, and Rest in Peace."

-Netanyahu was quoted as saying that he had asked Putin to help Israel find Baumel's remains two years ago, that he was grateful to the Russian leader for his help, and that Baumel would be buried in Israel later on Thursday.
+Netanyahu said he had asked Putin to help Israel find Baumel's remains two years ago, that he was grateful to the Russian leader for his help, and that Baumel would be buried in Israel later on Thursday.

-"I am grateful to you Mr President for your personal friendship, for your position," the TASS news agency cited Netanyahu as saying.
-"We share common values."
+"We are again deeply grateful to you Mr President for your personal friendship, for your position, and for the fact that Russia shares these common values with Israel," said Netanyahu.